KimLHill/MSP3/testing.md

 ![12 recipes displayed](https://user-images.githubusercontent.com/74603013/121700674-0d47a080-cac8-11eb-8f25-b5c4ab2b5959.png)

 ### **Testing the profile page**
-* I navigated to the profile page and made sure that the correct username profile message was shown for the user I was signed in as (kimle), that I could see all the image card correctly and that all the image card buttons took me to the correct link or form as expected.
+* I navigated to the profile page and made sure that the correct username profile message was shown for the user I was signed in as (kimle), that I could see all the image cards correctly and that all the image card buttons took me to the correct link or form as expected.

 ![profile page](https://user-images.githubusercontent.com/74603013/121700870-39632180-cac8-11eb-9dc4-ab9848ca010c.png)